With the Quick Laws Australian Will kit, you can complete your Will quickly and easily, without the expense of hiring a Lawyer.

 Last and will and testament

 Make Wills for the whole family with the Quick Laws Will kit.
 Our Will templates are simple to read, yet comprehensive, with extra provisions to protect your family.
 The kit includes 3 different templates to suit your specific situation:

 - Will for a single person

 - Wills for couples without children (including de facto couples)

 - Wills for couples with children (including appointing a Legal Guardian for any minor children).

-Instruction Booklet (PDF) - Simple to follow and easy to read
+Instruction Booklet (PDF) - Simple to follow

 How does it work?

 - Download the kit and save to your computer.

 A Will is a legal document that sets out how you want your estate to be divided upon your death.
 A Will also appoints a person to manage your affairs after your death (an Executor).
 A Will can appoint guardians for your children should something happen to you or your partner.